albedan/ai-ml-gpu-bench/README.md

 Everything is orchestrated by a single YAML file (`ai_bench_suite.yaml`) and a runner script (`run_suite.py`), so you can launch an entire set of tests with one command.

+Results are visible at the end of the benchmark in a **notebook** that is automatically produced, with comparison against a handful of *reference systems*.

+To better navigate a growing number of results, you can head to this **Streamlit dashboard** that is regularly updated: <https://ai-ml-gpu-bench.streamlit.app>

 ---

 ### What happens during a run